Property law expert, Caroline Entwistle, explains why chancel repair liability remains a potentially expensive problem

 Given its serious implications, it might be thought that property saddled with this draconian liability would be readily identifiable.
 But the waters remain muddied.

 A change in the law in 2012, meant that churches had until 12th October 2013 to protect their right to chancel repair liability by registering a notice at the Land Registry against properties affected.
 This resulted in around 250 churches registering notices against more than 12,000 properties.
 Yet that does not represent the full extent of the problem.

-First, almost twenty per cent of land remains unregistered, which means that a church cannot register a notice against it.
+First, around fifteen per cent of land remains unregistered, which means that a church cannot register a notice against it.
 They can however register a ‘caution’ against the land, which means that the Land Registry must immediately notify the church of any application for first registration.
 If the church does not then register a notice, it loses its right to the liability.

 Second, those churches that failed to register a notice against a registered property by 12th October 2013 are not necessarily precluded from still doing so.
 The right is only lost if the property has subsequently changed hands for ‘valuable consideration’, ie for money or something else of value, not as a gift.

 How can you protect yourself?

 If the property is registered, any existing notice will be revealed when your solicitor carries out a Land Registry search at the start of the conveyancing process.
 But even if a notice has not been registered, if there has been no transfer for valuable consideration since 12th October 2013, the church can still lodge a notice right up until completion.
 That is one of the reasons why it is standard practice for your solicitor to obtain a ‘priority search’ from the Land Registry before completion.
 This prevents registration of any interest which is adverse to yours, including chancel repair liability, for a period of thirty business days.
 To ensure you are protected, completion should take place within this period or, failing that, a further priority search should be obtained.